bytedance/vArmor/docs/built_in_rules.md

 **vArmor** supports defining protection policies ([VarmorPolicy/VarmorClusterPolicy](interface_instructions.zh_CN.md)) using built-in rules and custom interfaces in **EnhanceProtect** mode.
 The currently supported categories of built-in rules are shown in the following table.

-*Note:<br>- The built-in rules and syntax supported by different enforcers are still under development.<br>- Due to the differences between AppArmor LSM and BPF LSM, there are some limitations in the rules and syntax supported by different enforcers.
-For example, the AppArmor enforcer does not support fine-grained network access control, and BPF does not support access control for specified executables.*
+Note:<br>- The built-in rules and syntax supported by different enforcers are still under development.<br>- Due to the differences between AppArmor LSM and BPF LSM, there are some limitations in the rules and syntax supported by different enforcers.
+For example, the AppArmor enforcer does not support fine-grained network access control, and BPF does not support access control for specified executables.<br>

 | Category | Subcategory | Rule Name & ID | Applicable Container | Description | Principle & Impact | Supported Enforcer |
 |----------|-------------|----------------|----------------------|-------------|--------------------|--------------------|